 An Introduction to the Stock Market

-Before getting into stock trading, you need to know how to choose the right stocks, which requires an in-depth understanding of a company’s annual report and financial statements.
-Learn how to understand what stock really represents in a company, and how to determine the true value of any stock.
+Understanding the stock market is essential to making informed trading decisions.
+You need to know how to choose the right stocks, which requires an in-depth understanding of a company’s annual report and financial statements.
+Learn how to understand what stock represents in a company and how to determine the true value of any stock.

 - Earnings per Share: The total company profit divided by the number of stock shares outstanding.